satellite-image-deep-learning/techniques/README.md

 * [MulimgViewer](https://github.com/nachifur/MulimgViewer) -> a multi-image viewer that can open multiple images in one interface
 * [cnn-explainer](https://github.com/poloclub/cnn-explainer) -> Learning Convolutional Neural Networks with Interactive Visualization
 * [Overlay-GeoTiff-Raster-with-nodata-On-Interactive-Map](https://github.com/royalosyin/Overlay-GeoTiff-Raster-with-nodata-On-Interactive-Map)
+* [shapefile2gif](https://github.com/johannesuhl/shapefile2gif) -> Given a shapefile with time-annotated vector objects (e.g., building footprints + construction year), this script will automatically create an animated GIF illustrating the dynamics for a user-specified period of time

 ## Algorithms
 * [WaterDetect](https://github.com/cordmaur/WaterDetect) -> an end-to-end algorithm to generate open water cover mask, specially conceived for L2A Sentinel 2 imagery.
 It can also be used for Landsat 8 images and for other multispectral clustering/segmentation tasks.